bitPogo/kmock/docs/src/howto/annotations.md

 * Mock/MultiMock for Platform specific Mocks,
 * MockShared/MultiMockShared for Shared Sources (like native),
-* MockCommon/MultiMockCommon for CommonTest.
+* MockCommon/MultiMockCommon for commonTest.

 ### Single Interface Mocks
-Declaring a Mock for common or platforms working the same.
+Declaring a Mock for common or platforms works alike.
-Mock/MockCommon take a arbitrary amount of interfaces which will used as Templates to generate Mocks of:
+Mock/MockCommon takes an arbitrary amount of interfaces which will used as Templates to generate Mocks of:
 ```kotlin
 import tech.antibytes.kmock.MockCommon